Search This Blog

 In 1811 John commissioned an artist to paint the boy.
 In the painting George is posing with a bow and arrow which may reflect how he was taught to pose at the fairs.
 Typically those with unusual skin or body appearances either sat while people filed past them or stood on a stage and struck a series of poses to allow their appearance to be fully demonstrated.
 Later John began to educate George, who was said to have a "quick and penetrating mind."
 But the child is thought to have had tuberculosis and died in February 1813, just short of the age of 5 or 6.
 (A swelling of the jaw was mentioned as the first symptom, and a fever.)

 He was buried in John's native Marlow in a brick vault within the churchyard.
-Apparently the showman feared the boys remains would be stolen and so had chosen not to bury him for 3 months.
-I have not been able to ascertain this rumour is true.
+Apparently the showman feared the boy's remains would be stolen and so had chosen not to bury him for 3 months.
+I have not been able to ascertain whether this rumour was true.
 When John himself died in 1837 he asked to be buried next to him, which is what happened.
 Their graves can still be seen in All Saints churchyard.
 In the parish church is the portrait of little George**

 The popularity of George as an attraction led to many "spotted boys" popping up at fairs for decades after George's death.
 To see one (real or subject to some body painting) in a sideshow became as commonplace as seeing a bearded lady or a strong man.
 I also found one case of a painted statue purporting to be a likeness of George being used as an attraction in the 1830s, after John Richardson's death.